manish-garodia/manish-garodia/common/lib-cellar/procedures/into-the-clouds/into-the-clouds.md

-# Compute Instance and Custom Image
+# Into the Clouds

-## Introduction
+## OCI Tenancy

-This lab discusses about creating and managing compute instances and custom images in the OCI tenancy.
+This lab discusses about a few features and services in the OCI Tenancy.

+For example,
+ - concepts of noVNC environment
+ - how to create and manage compute instances and custom images
+ - about administrative tasks, such as object storage, compartments, etc.

 ## About noVNC environment